aredn/documentation/arednGettingStarted/node_admin.rst

 SSID Setting
   The default SSID is provided in the field at the right.
 Typically you will not need to change this default unless you have a specific reason for putting radios on a non-default SSID to filter their traffic.
 The SSID is analogous to a CTCSS tone; radios with different SSIDs but using the same channel may generate RF energy that causes interference, even though the radios will not be decoding each other's signals.

+All of the following settings will be visible when LQM is enabled.
+If LQM is disabled, only the *Maximum Distance* setting will be visible.

 Minimum SNR
   This is the minimum Signal-to-Noise ratio that you require in order to reliably pass radio data between nodes.
 The default is 15 dB, but you can lower this value if you require your node to continue passing data even on links with reduced signal characteristics.